Level/abstract-level/README.md

 - `limit` (number, default: `Infinity`): limit the number of entries to be deleted.
 This number represents a _maximum_ number of entries and will not be reached if the end of the range is reached first.
 A value of `Infinity` or `-1` means there is no limit.
 When `reverse` is true the entries with the highest keys will be deleted instead of the lowest keys.
 - `keyEncoding`: custom key encoding for this operation, used to encode range options.

 The `gte` and `lte` range options take precedence over `gt` and `lt` respectively.
 If no options are provided, all entries will be deleted.
-The `callback` function will be called with no arguments if the operation was successful or with an error if it failed.
-If no callback is provided, a promise is returned.

 ### `sublevel = db.sublevel(name[, options])`